Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

-The literature in the {MC} field reports the implementation of various architectures based on Transformers (see appendix, \Cref{fig_Transformer}).
-Seeking to reduce complexity, the encoder component of the Transformer is implemented with a single self-attention unit, and the decoder component comprises only the {NN} unit, as described in \cite[Fig. 2]{cheng2024informer,cheng2024signal}.
-Additionally, the authors in \cite{lu2023mcformer} further research the reduction of the Transformer hyperparameters (such as encoding vector length and input size) and components, resulting in a more compact architecture while maintaining standard operation.
-As an alternative variant, the encoder component of the Transformer can be replaced with a three-layer \ac{CNN} module, which is connected to the input of the decoder component.
-Moreover, in search of a more robust architecture, the sliding window scheme in \Cref{fig_sliding_window} is developed by implementing the Detection Units with a Transformer, as in \cite{cheng2024informer}.
+\textbf{Attention Models in the Loop:} Attention models are increasingly referenced for improving {NN} architectures in {MC} channels; see recent examples in \cite{chen2021selfattention,cheng2023signal,cheng2024informer,cheng2024signal,lu2023mcformer}.
+As their main feature, these models estimate the relevance of data within the input sequence, which improves subsequent decoding.
+Although previous architectures, such as \ac{BiRNN}, inherently include this feature, they are typically limited to short-range dependencies, whereas attention models can span longer ranges within the input sequence; see~\cite{bahdanau2014neural}.
+Seeking to reduce complexity, the encoder component of the transformer is implemented with a single self-attention unit, and the decoder component comprises only the {NN} unit, as described in \cite[Fig. 2]{cheng2024informer,cheng2024signal}.
+Additionally, the authors in \cite{lu2023mcformer} further investigate reducing the transformer's hyperparameters (such as the encoding vector length and input size) while maintaining standard operation.
+As an alternative, the encoder component of the transformer can be replaced with a three-layer \ac{CNN} module connected to the decoder component's input.
+Moreover, to facilitate a more robust architecture, the sliding window scheme in \Cref{fig_sliding_window} has been extended by implementing the detection units using a transformer, as in \cite{cheng2024informer}.
+Next, to illustrate the operation of {NN}s in more detail, we present a short code example that highlights how the \ac{BiRNN} architecture is designed, trained, and tested in a practical {MC} setting.